ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/configuration/logs-configuration.markdown

 - **Default**: `true`
 - **Scope**: Server-wide only

-{INFO Writting logs in UTC is more performant than using server-local time. /}
+{INFO Writing logs in UTC is more performant than using server-local time. /}

 {PANEL/}